mahoney1/docs/commercial-paper-query-tutorial-meta.md

 It will unzip the user bart's wallet into a subdirectory under `/tmp/wallet`.
 After extraction, you will have a directory `/tmp/wallet/bart@hedgematic` containing `Bart@Hedgematic's` identity wallet.

-3. Now run the 2nd buy transaction (its using Bart's identity) as follows:
+3. Now run the 2nd buy transaction (its using Bart's identity in the client application `buy2.js`) as follows:

 `node buy2.js`